 Study design and protocol

-We performed a cohort study using data from the CPRD.
+We defined a longitudinal cohort using data from the CPRD.
 Our initial sample included all participants registered at a participating practice between 1 January 1995 and 29 February 2016 who had a flag for “research quality” data.
-Records pre-dating the 1995 cut-off were excluded from the analysis as data quality and reliability is thought to be higher after this date.(14) All events of interest were identified using predetermined code lists, which are available for inspection (see Data/code availability).
+Records pre-dating the 1995 cut-off were excluded from the analysis as data quality and reliability are thought to be higher after this date.(14) All events of interest were identified using predetermined code lists, which are available for inspection (see Data/code availability).

 An a priori protocol for this study was published,(15) and amendments to this are recorded in Supplementary Materials 1.
-This study was reported in line with the RECORD guidelines (Supplementary Table 1).(16)
+This study was reported in line with the RECORD guidelines (Supplementary Materials 2).(16)

 Study Cohort

-Participants were included in our study cohort if their record contained any of the following index events: a Read code for a diagnosis of hypercholesterolemia or related condition; a Read code for prescription of a LRA (such as statins); a total cholesterol test result of >4mmol/L; or a lowdensity lipoprotein cholesterol (LDL-c) test result of >2mmol/L.
+Participants were included in our study cohort if their record contained any of the following index events: (a) a code for a diagnosis of hypercholesterolemia or related condition; (b) a code for prescription of a LRA (such as statins); (c) a total cholesterol test result of >4mmol/L; (d) or a low-density lipoprotein cholesterol (LDL-c) test result of >2mmol/L.

 These index events allowed us to define a population of participants who were either at risk of hypercholesterolemia, as indicated by the elevated total or LDL-c test results, or had already been diagnosed with it, as indicated by a diagnostic code or related prescription.
-This approach, conditioning entry into the study on being either “at-risk” or already diagnosed with hypercholesterolemia, was employed to reduce confounding by indication that we would expect to observe in a general population cohort.
+This approach, conditioning entry into the study on being either “at-risk” or already diagnosed with hypercholesterolemia, was employed to reduce the “confounding by indication” that we would expect to observe if we had used a general population cohort.

-The index date for a participant was defined as the date where the first relevant code or test result (as detailed above) was recorded on their clinical record.
-Participants were followed up until the earliest of: an outcome of interest; death; end of follow-up (29 February 2016); last registration date with their GP practice; or the last CPRD collection date for their practice.
-Participants were removed from our sample if they were less than 40 years of age, had less than 12 months of “research quality” data prior to their index date, were simultaneously prescribed more than one LRA (due to the difficulty of assigning these patients to a single exposure group), or were diagnosed with dementia before or on the date of the index event.
+An index date for each participant was defined as the date when the first relevant code or test result (as detailed above) was recorded on their clinical record.
+Participants were followed up until the earliest of (a) an outcome of interest; (b) death; (c) end of follow-up (29 February 2016); (d) last registration date with their GP practice; or (e) the last CPRD collection date for their practice.
+Participants were removed from our sample if they were less than 40 years of age at entry (as these patients are less likely to be prescribed a LRA), had less than 12 months of “research quality” data prior to their index date, were simultaneously prescribed more than one LRA (due to the difficulty of assigning these patients to a single exposure group), or were diagnosed with dementia before or on the date of the index event.

 Exposures